 Play Bandon or Pacific Any Time

 Both Bandon Dunes and Pacific Dunes are fantastic and you can really play them any time on your trip.
-They can make great morning rounds as well as spectacular sunset rounds.
+They make great morning rounds as well as spectacular sunset rounds.

 That said, I do think Bandon Dunes is the best “sunset” round on the property.
 Playing 16 as the sun sets is about as good as it gets.

 When to Play Bandon Trails Depends